-This drama of "melting pot" urban life narrowly survived-- in a barn!
+This drama of "melting pot" urban life narrowly survivedin a barn!

 The plot is easily summarized: Dorothy Gish plays the title character, a girl from Holland who emigrates to America to join her father, Jan, who is struggling to establish himself in business as an engraver.
-They live in a poor urban neighborhood (presumably in New York, although this is never specified) where people of all backgrounds struggle to get by.
+They live in an urban neighborhood (presumably in New York, although this is never specified) where people of all backgrounds struggle to get by.
 Gretchen is courted by a young Italian, Pietro, who lives across the hall, and she unofficially adopts an Irish boy, Mickey, who lives nearby.
-When Jan naively allows himself to be used by a gang of counterfeiters the well-being of Gretchen and her little family is threatened, but in the end the neighbors rally around and the crooks are defeated.
+When Jan naively allows himself to be used by a gang of counterfeiters the well-being of Gretchen and her little family is threatened, but in the end the neighbors rally to protect them, and the crooks are defeated.

 One of the most interesting aspects of this film is its rich depiction of tenement life.
 The city's immigrant culture is presented with what feels like documentary realism, stylized to be sure but grittier than what we see in later Hollywood films, and presented without undue squalor or sentimentality.
 In Gretchen's neighborhood Dutch immigrants intermingle with Italians, Irish, Asians, and African Americans, and for the most part the film is free of the racial stereotyping that mars a lot of early films for today's viewers.
 The ethnic melting pot atmosphere is nicely captured in an amusing title card describing Pietro's serenade: "He woos her with her native Dutch songs, sung in English with an Italian accent."